 The significance of a loss depends on the emotional attachment to the person or thing that is no longer available to us – the greater the emotional attachment, the more intense the sense of loss.
 This is why the emotional link associated with loss coincides with the amount of grief that is then experienced.

-Attachment and loss is experienced in the existential process of what we therapists call ‘space between’.
-This space can also be a physical manifestations like for example when dealing with hoarders.
+Attachment and loss are experienced in the existential process of what we therapists call ‘space between’.
+This space can also be a physical manifestation like for example when dealing with hoarders.

 The space between two chairs is also an area where self-realisation can occur.
-The space can be a place where our clients can ask or even demand, maybe for the first time, that they be taken seriously.
+Space can be a place where our clients can ask or even demand, maybe for the first time, that they are taken seriously.
 This space can also be an important buffer between two people.
 The client may need a secure distance from another he may see as an authority figure.

 I explain to clients actually there is always ‘something’ between us and someone/something else.
 Sometimes I ask my clients to look and stargaze and then to think about space.
 Our universe is filled with stars, galaxies, planets, meteors and comets.
 What lies between all these cosmic bodies?
 Space.
 Lots of space.
 Lots of empty space.
 However, we now know this not to be the case.
 We used to think space was empty.
 But scientists have proven that the space between the planets isn’t empty at all.
 It is filled with gravitational and energy fields that actually hold the planets in their orbits.
 That is what I mean by the ‘space between’.
 It is a cosmic energy field that supports and influences our relationship with people and our environment.